jito-foundation/ncn-template/simulation-test-detailed-guide.md

     - Creates an immutable record of token weights that will be used for voting.

 This two-step process is critical for the integrity of the system as it:

-*   Creates a permanent record of weights at the time voting begins.
+- Creates a permanent record of weights at the time voting begins.
-*   Prevents weight changes during a consensus cycle from affecting ongoing votes.
+- Prevents weight changes during a consensus cycle from affecting ongoing votes.
-*   Allows transparent verification of the weights used for a particular vote.
+- Allows transparent verification of the weights used for a particular vote.
-*   Enables historical auditing of how weights changed over time.
+- Enables historical auditing of how weights changed over time.

 ##### 6.3 Epoch Snapshot Creation

+Copy and paste the following code at the bottom of your test function:

 ```rust
         // Take the epoch snapshot